 The excavation of a basement or footings is considered start of construction and is prohibited until a sanitary permit and building permit are obtained.
-Starting construction without these permits will result in a double permit fee as a penalty.
+Starting construction without these permits will result in triple permit fees as a penalty.

 The application of a sanitary permit is typically one of the first steps in the construction sequence.
 Other steps may include local town requirements and the issuance of an E-911 address.
 Be sure you know all required steps in the process of permit issuance to ensure a smooth flow through the subsequent development process steps.

-For further information on the sanitary permit process please contact Andy Popp of the Zoning Division by E-mail or by calling 715-526-6766.
+For further information on the sanitary permit process please contact Andy Popp by E-mail or by calling 715-526-6766.

 Click here to email

 Shawano, WI 54166